Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Experiments

-We further evaluate the flexibility of \method by varying both the surrogate and target models across six backbones and two datasets, as shown in Fig.~\ref{fig:surro_target}.
-From the figure, we observe: \textbf{(i)} Despite inherent differences between surrogate and target models, \method maintains highly effective, demonstrating strong transferability rooted in poisoning the shared message-passing mechanism for most GNNs. \textbf{(ii)} Sampling-based targets GraphSAGE and GraphSAINT (denoted as {SAGE} and {SAINT} in Fig.~\ref{fig:surro_target}, respectively) appear marginally more robust against our \method.
+\textbf{Flexibility to Surrogate and Target Model Architectures.} We further evaluate the flexibility of \method by varying both the surrogate and target models across six backbones and two datasets, as shown in Fig.~\ref{fig:surro_target}.
+From the figure, we observe: \textbf{(i)} Despite inherent differences between surrogate and target models, \method maintains highly effective, demonstrating strong transferability rooted in poisoning the shared message-passing mechanism for most GNNs. \textbf{(ii)} Sampling-based targets GraphSAGE and GraphSAINT (denoted as {SAGE} and {SAINT} in Fig.~\ref{fig:generalization}(a), respectively) appear marginally more robust against our \method.
 We attribute this to the sampling of a subset of nodes, which dilutes the trigger's impact.
 More analysis on how diverse sampling strategies affect \method's performance can be found in Appendix~\ref{sec:append-c3}.